base2Services/cfn-backup/README.md

 With AWS Backup, you pay only for the amount of backup storage you use and the amount of backup data you restore in the month.
 There is no minimum fee and there are no set-up charges.
 Deploying the CloudFormation is free, and so are the AWS Backup resources.

-Pricing for backup storage and restore differentiates between regions.
-Please see the [AWS Backup pricing guide](https://aws.amazon.com/backup/pricing/) for a detailed breakdown per region.
+Pricing for backup storage and restore differentiates between regions and resources.
+Please see the [AWS Backup pricing guide](https://aws.amazon.com/backup/pricing/) for a detailed breakdown per region for each resource.

 ## Contributing